limglenaldin/tokopedia-play-clone/README.md

-# Tokopedia Play Clone
+# TokoPlay Service

-Tokopedia Play Clone is a backend server built in ExpressJS and MongoDB.
+TokoPlay Service is a backend server built in ExpressJS and MongoDB.
+For the frontend can be check on [this repo](https://github.com/limglenaldin/tokopedia-play-clone-fe)

 ## Database Structure